evias/PHP-SHA3-Streamable/README.markdown

 ## TODO
 * Optimize for speed, while defending against timing attacks (SHA-3 is good at that)
-* Implement a faster set ot routines for 64-bit PHP using the native integer type
+* Implemented: Faster operations with 64-bit PHP using the native integer type

 ## Legal